Dominique Zeigler

-Dominique Zeigler (born October 11, 1984) is a former American football wide receiver.
-He was initially signed by the 49ers as an undrafted free agent in 2007.
-He played college football at Baylor.
+Dominique Zeigler (born October 11, 1984) is an American former professional football player who was a wide receiver for the San Francisco 49ers of the National Football League (NFL).
+He played college football for the Baylor Bears and was signed by the 49ers as an undrafted free agent in 2007.
 His nickname among players and fans is "Ziggy".

 2007 Season

 Zeigler was originally signed by the Niners on May 3, 2007; waived on August 26; then re-signed to the practice squad on September 2, where he spent the entire season.

 On January 14, 2008, Zeigler was signed as a free agent to the Niners' roster.

 2008 Season

 On August 31, 2008, Zeigler was waived by the Niners and then signed again by the Niners on September 3 and placed on their practice squad.
 On November 8, he was signed to the active roster and subsequently played in eight regular season games, making five catches for 97 yards and no touchdowns.

 2009 Season

 On September 5, 2009, Zeigler was again waived and then signed to the practice squad the next day.
 On January 6, 2010, Zeigler was signed to the active roster.